-- 1. A member of staff will press on the area of the breast where the abnormality has been excised to help stop the bleeding and minimise bruising.
-This may take up to 15 minutes. - 2.
-A member of staff will apply a small dressing to the site of the excision.
-This may or may not include the use of a steri-strip (wound closure strips). - 3.
-You may be asked to remain in the department after the procedure for 30 minutes to check for further bleeding. - 4.
-You will then be able to get dressed. - 5.
-Arrangements will be made as to how you will get the results of the excision.
+- 1. A member of staff will press on the area of the breast where the biopsy was taken to help stop bleeding and minimise bruising.
+This may take up to 15 minutes - 2.
+A small dressing will be applied to the site of the biopsy, this may or may not include the use of a steri-strip (wound closure strip) - 3.
+You may be asked to stay in the department after the procedure for 30 minutes to check for any further bleeding - 4.
+In some cases mammograms (X-rays of the breast) may be required following the procedure; the specialist will explain this if it is required - 5.
+You will then be able to get dressed - 6.
+Arrangements will be made as to how you will get the results of the biopsy.